Respiratory Continuous Monitoring

 Our Solution

-Ultra-sensitive nanotechnology fibres embedded into oxygen-delivery devices for accurate, continuous respiratory monitoring.
+Ultra-sensitive sensors for accurate, continuous respiratory monitoring.

 Imperceptible Sensors

-Ultra-fine fibres (~1/10th the width of a hair) detect every breath without discomfort or workflow disruption.
+Our sensors detect every breath without discomfort or workflow disruption.

 Real-Time Data